pingchuan/RD-Net/README.md

 # RD-Net
+This repository is the official implementation of RD-Net.
-The complete code is being compiled and will be released soon.
+The full code is in progress and will be released soon.